MikeyRupert/SavvyCodersHomework/README.md

-readme file
-repos for activities, homework, and capstone for savvycoders data analytics bootcamp

-name
-MIKE LONCARIC

-bio
+Readme file for SavvyCoders Data Analytics Bootcamp repositories.

+Name: Mike Loncaric

-Scientist turned data scientist
+Bio: Scientist turned data scientist.

-goals
-learn how to move data sql, how to build better models and learn new tools to use for data analysis
+Goals: Learn SQL, build better models, and discover new tools for data analysis.

-Baysian statistics. i think is better then frequentist statistics https://medium.com/@walljd20/modeling-continuous-targets-building-and-interpreting-bayesian-regressions-using-pymc-e12f8d3730a8
+Bayesian statistics is my preferred approach over frequentist statistics.
+Here’s a helpful article: https://medium.com/@walljd20/modeling-continuous-targets-building-and-interpreting-bayesian-regressions-using-pymc-e12f8d3730a8

+Classical data science analysis is essential for inference, which enables storytelling. except i think its better the other way around simple example of using data to tell a story, napoleon was an idiot for marching his army to russia and we see the effect of his choices as the twindling of his army to and from russia
 ![alt text](https://humuscreativity.wordpress.com/wp-content/uploads/2013/12/poster_origminard1.gif)